builder-group/community/packages/feature-state/README.md

     </a>
 </p>

-A straightforward, typesafe, and feature-based state management library for ReactJs.
+`feature-state` is a straightforward, typesafe, and feature-based state management library for ReactJs.

 - **Lightweight & Tree Shakable**: Function-based and modular design (< 1KB minified)
 - **Fast**: Minimal code ensures high performance, and state changes can be deferred in "the bucket"